brettz9/asyouwish/README.md

 languages to innovate with user interfaces, while accessing the trickier and lower level plumbing handled by the browsers.

+I'd also like to see support for PUT editing (for built-in publishing).

 If approach in https://github.com/brettz9/asyouwish/issues/4#issuecomment-11670998 using nsIPermissionManager doesn't work, when an AYW x-DOM request is made, we might re-open the AsYouWish document in a chrome URL, gaining